vycius/dart-gtfs-realtime-bindings/README.md

 The Protobuf spec is downloaded from <https://gtfs.org/realtime/proto/>.

-The Dart code is generated using: `protoc --dart_out=lib/src gtfs-realtime.proto`
+The Dart code is generated using: `protoc --dart_out=lib/src gtfs-realtime.proto new-york-mta-extension.proto`

 Note that this requires installing the binaries at <https://protobuf.dev/getting-started/darttutorial/#compiling-protocol-buffers>.